-Description Year ended 31 Dec 2018 Year ended 31 Dec 2017 Number Asset Value £'000 Number Asset Value £'000 Number of disclosures made for suspected breach of sanctions 0 0 Accounts blocked or frozen in the year for financial sanctions purposes 0 0 0 0 Blocked or frozen accounts for financial sanctions purposes released in the year 0 0 0 0 Number and value of blocked or frozen accounts for financial sanctions purposes as at the year end 0 0 0 0
+Description Year ended 31 Dec 2019 Year end Dec 2018 ded 31 Number value £'000 Asset Value £'000 Number of disclosures made for suspected breach of sanctions 0 0 Accounts blocked or frozen in the year for financial sanctions purposes 0 0 0 0 Blocked or frozen accounts for financial sanctions purposes released in the year 0 0 0 0 Number and value of blocked or frozen accounts for financial sanctions purposes as at the year end 0 0 0 0

-7. Delivery of services: face to face, use of introducers and third parties - Investment Firms
+6. Delivery of services: face to face, use of introducers and third parties - Investment Firms

-7.1 How a firm delivers its products and services to customers can range from direct relationships with face to face interaction before a business relationship is established, or an occasional transaction conducted, to situations where relationships are established remotely directly by the customer, or through introducers / third parties (and sometimes through more than one layer of introducer / third party).
+- 6.1 How a firm delivers its products and services to customers can range from direct relationships with face to face interaction before a business relationship is established, or an occasional transaction conducted, to situations where relationships are established remotely directly by the customer, or through introducers / third parties (and sometimes through more than one layer of introducer / third party). - 6.2 In 2019, Investment Firms reported 3,152 new customer relationships (2018: 2,646).
+Of these new customers, 30% was reported as direct business (including client referrals) (2018: 29%), whereas introduced business accounted for 70% (2018: 71%). - 6.3 In 2019, on a "best endeavours basis", Investment Firms reported that 27% of new customers were either met by the firm or a related party to the firm (2018: 13%), and

-17 With reference to the "Sanctions List", which means the list of persons who are currently subject to international sanctions which apply in the Isle of Man: this list is maintained by the Customs and Excise Division of the Treasury of the Isle of Man.
+13 With reference to the "Sanctions List", which means the list of persons who are currently subject to international sanctions which apply in the Isle of Man: this list is maintained by the Customs and Excise Division of the Treasury of the Isle of Man.

-- 7.2 In 2018, Investment Firms reported 2,646 new customer relationships (2017: 2,338).
-Of these new customers, 29% was reported as direct business (including client referrals) (2017: 36%), whereas introduced business accounted for 71% (2017: 64%). - 7.3 In 2018, on a "best endeavours basis", Investment Firms reported that 13% of new customers were either met by the firm or a related party to the firm (2017: 19%), and 87% of relationships were established on a non face to face basis (including through introducers) (2017: 81%). - 7.4 For introduced business, the main source of introductions were from Isle of Man Based TCSPs, Isle of Man life insurance firms, or overseas firms.
-For customers introduced to Investment Firms, the top 5 residency of the introducers (in terms of the number of clients introduced) for both 2018 and 2017 were:- - South Africa - United Arab Emirates - Isle of Man - United Kingdom - Malaysia (2018) / British Virgin Islands (2017)
+73% of relationships were established on a non face to face basis (including through introducers) (2018: 87%).

+- 6.4 For introduced business, the main source of introductions were from Isle of Man Based TCSPs, Isle of Man life insurance firms, or overseas firms.
+For customers introduced to Investment Firms, the top 5 residency of the introducers (in terms of the number of clients introduced) for both 2019 and 2018 were:-

+- South Africa

+- United Arab Emirates

+- Isle of Man

+- United Kingdom

+- Guernsey (2019) / Malaysia (2018)